cryptostorm/cryptostorm_client_configuration_files/mac/README.md

-All configs in this directory are compatible for Tunnelblick (Open Source VPN Client for OS X), the OpenVPN iOS App and Viscosity (Proprietary VPN Client for OS X)
+All configs in this directory are compatible with Tunnelblick (Open Source VPN Client for OS X), the OpenVPN iOS App and Viscosity (Proprietary VPN Client for OS X)

 ------------------------

-<b>How-to: Configuration via Tunnelblick</b>
+<b>How-to: Configuration Tunnelblick</b>

-1. Download .ovpn file(s)
+1. Download .ovpn file(s) from the cryptostorm_client_configuration_files GitHub repo, "mac" folder
-2. Double click each .ovpn file to import the .ovpn file into Tunnelblick
+2. Import the .ovpn file into Tunnelblick
 3. Once imported, check Tunnelblick configuration of each installed .ovpn file:
 	1. "VPN Details..."
 	2. Click checkbox "Route all IPv4 traffic through the VPN"